binkley/spike-dead-feature-toggles/README.md

 ### Example 1 &mdash; full coverage

 If you have 100% code coverage, any new unused code fails the build.
+Existing dead would have already been removed to reach 100%.

 ### Example 2 &mdash; refactoring away covered code